Window of Culture (Kultuuriaken)

 Ads can be displayed free of charge on PVC banners above Küüni Street (size: 6x1 m).
 Bookings for these banners can be made once a year, usually from around mid-November to the end of December.
 Particular details as to when the booking period starts will be shared with organisers of cultural events in a timely manner on Tartu’s website, in the Kultuuriaken portal and via other media channels.
 Installing and taking down the banners is the responsibility of the person booking the space.
 Banners above Rüütli Street are subject to a fee, whereas banners above Küüni Street are free of charge.

-Concrete advertising columns and Kultuurilaev or Culture Ship
+Concrete advertising columns and Culture Ship (Kultuurilaev)

 There are nine concrete columns available in Tartu for advertising cultural events.
 They are managed by OÜ Tartu Reklaamteenused.